RS201918703/Twitter-Analytics/README.md

 - Comparing analysis with other university departments on Twitter

 ### Conclusion
 I learned a lot about about API calls on Twitter, but I would now look into the possibility of making the code more efficient.
 I will try to find a way to loop through the API calls without a higher developer account access.
+However, if I had higher access, using non-public metrics like impression counts and profile views would tremendously help this analysis.

 ### References
 1. [Twitter APIs](https://developer.twitter.com/en/docs/twitter-api)